Session 6

 _publish.ymlCreated automatically when you first publish:

-Objective: Publish the branded project you created in Session 5 using Quarto Pub.
+Objective: Publish the branded website project from Session 5 using Posit Connect Cloud.

 Example Code (reused from Session 5):

-quarto publish quarto-pub.✅ You’ve successfully completed the exercise if you can:
+quarto preview.quarto publish posit-connect-cloud.✅ You’ve successfully completed the exercise if you can:

 docs/quarto publish